 The District's tax base is concentrated in a small number of taxpayers.
 As reflected in this Official Statement under the caption "TAX DATA - Principal Taxpayers," the District's ten principal taxpayers in 2022 owned approximately 83.49% of the assessed value of property, including personal property, located in the District.
-The District cannot represent that its tax base will in the future be (i) distributed among a significantly larger number of taxpayers or (ii) less concentrated in property owners to make full and timely payments of taxes due may have an adverse effect on the investment quality or security of the Bonds.
+The District cannot represent that its tax base will in the future be (i) distributed among a significantly larger number of taxpayers or (ii) less concentrated in property owned by a relatively small number of property owners than it is currently.
+Failure by one or more of the District's principal property owners to make full and timely payments of taxes due may have an adverse effect on the investment quality or security of the Bonds.
 If any one or more of the principal District taxpayers did not pay taxes due, the District might need to levy additional taxes or use other debt service funds available to meets its debt service requirements, the availability of which is uncertain.
 See "RISK FACTORS - Tax Collection Limitations".